Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # `Play` on Launcher Does Nothing Error

 - Sometimes due to an improper install.
 Classic, LOD, and PD2 all need to be installed into the same exact folder in the installers.

+# Silent Crash

+## Context: Hovering over item or skill descriptions.

+- You have a non-English Diablo II installation.
+Must be English Diablo II.
+- If English Diablo II, re-install.